knaidu/problem-solving/parallel_processing/reader_writers_problem.md

 # Reader writers problem
-Given a variable that is allowed to be read parallely by multiple threads but only one thread can write to it at any time to maintain consistency.
+Given a variable that is allowed to be read in parallel by multiple threads but only one thread can write to it at any time to maintain consistency.
 Implement the reader-writers.

 ## Solution